Internal Medicine Program Director Message

 We enjoy a harmonious blend of full-time and community faculty who serve to enrich the educational environment at EVMS.
 These include doctors recognized by the American College of Physicians as outstanding educators and subspecialists who are leaders in their fields.
 Our full-time internal medicine faculty attend on all inpatient medicine rotations.
 A subgroup provides oversight in continuity clinics.
 You will learn internal medicine from dedicated clinician educators with a passion for patient care and teaching.
 These points are underscored by our board pass rate which is consistently above the national average and our success in placing residents in competitive fellowships.
 The research environment at EVMS is also rich with opportunity as evidenced by NIH funded researchers in both the general medicine and subspecialty realms.

 Our program has affiliations with the medical school, the Veterans Affairs Medical Center in Hampton, and Sentara Norfolk General Hospital which is our primary clinical site.
 The VA is a smaller hospital with less than fifty medicine beds, offering a training environment similar to many community hospitals throughout the country.
 Sentara Norfolk General Hospital has over 500 beds, is the area’s only Level I trauma center, and its Heart Hospital is ranked among the top fifty in the nation by U.S. News and World Report.
-This variety of clinical sights allows for diversity in training and helps to prepare our graduates for practice in academic and private settings, whether in rural communities or large tertiary care referral centers.
+This variety of clinical sites allows for diversity in training and helps to prepare our graduates for practice in academic and private settings, whether in rural communities or large tertiary care referral centers.
 Our class size of 12 categorical residents creates an environment which easily accommodates individual learning styles while fostering a family atmosphere.
-In addition, we offer fellowship training in geriatrics, endocrinology, and infectious disease.
+In addition, we offer fellowship training in geriatrics, endocrinology, nephrology, sleep medicine and infectious disease.